 Your Results Following Pulsed Light Treatment

 Immediately following your Pulsed Light treatment, you may experience a mild, sunburn-like sensation and minor swelling.
 Any sensation or swelling will disappear within 2-24 hours.
-You can apply a cold gel or ice pack to sooth the treated areas.
+You can apply a cold gel or ice pack to soothe the treated areas.

 You will begin to see improvements in your skin 2-3 weeks following your treatment.
 You may need several acne treatments to ensure long-lasting results.
-The number of treatments that you will need depends on your unique skin.
+The number of treatments you will need depends on your unique skin.